Wake Tech Foundation Scholarship FAQs

-Foundation scholarships are available to students enrolled in or who will be enrolled in Curriculum Education programs.
-If you are not currently enrolled at Wake Tech, you will need to apply to the college first in order to receive your Wake Tech key account, which you will need in order to access the scholarship application.
+Foundation scholarships are available to students enrolled in or who will be enrolled in degree, diploma or certificate programs.
+If you are not currently enrolled at Wake Tech, you will need to apply to the college first to receive your Wake Tech Key Account, which you will need in order to access the scholarship application.

 No. The Foundation offers hundreds of donor-supported scholarships, each with its own eligibility criteria.
 By submitting one application, you will be considered for all scholarships for which you meet the criteria.

 Yes.
-However, you will need a Wake Tech key account (issued upon your acceptance to the college) to access the online application, and you must be enrolled before you can receive any scholarship funds.
+However, you will need a Wake Tech Key Account, which is issued upon your acceptance to the college, to access the online application, and you must be enrolled before you can receive any scholarship funds.

 Yes.
-Some Foundation scholarships are awarded purely based on financial need; however, most require a GPA of at least 2.0 (Wake Tech's requirement for graduation).
-We will occasionally consider students for scholarships who have less than a 2.0, but this is dependent on the applicant pool and is rare.
+Some Foundation scholarships are awarded purely based on financial need, but most require a GPA of at least 2.0, which is Wake Tech's requirement for graduation.
+We occasionally consider students for scholarships who have less than a 2.0, but this is dependent on the applicant pool and is rare.
 We take into consideration your GPA at the end of the Spring semester, so if you anticipate your Spring classes will raise your GPA, it is worth your time to apply.

-You must be enrolled in a minimum of three (3) credit hours during each award semester to receive a scholarship.
-Some scholarships require recipients to be enrolled in at least six (6) credit hours or full-time (12 credit hours or more).
+You must be enrolled in a minimum of three credit hours during each award semester to receive a scholarship.
+Some scholarships require recipients to be enrolled in at least six credit hours or full-time – 12 credit hours or more.
 If offered a scholarship, your scholarship offer information will tell you how many credit hours are required.

 Foundation scholarships range from $300 to $3,500, and most are at least $1,000.
 The most recent average award was $1,300.